EtharAlali/WhatGeeks/README.md

 The skill references the Tech North West Calendar at technw.org and is being donated to the tech community as part of a team building and tech learnin' exercise.

 #### What runs it?
 It runs on AWS Lambda with an Alexa trigger.
-JSON messages are sent by Alexa, processes by this Lambda fundtion and
+JSON messages are sent by Alexa, processes by this Lambda function which returns an appropriate JSON response.

 #### Pull Requests
 We do accept pull requests.